 " -- Chris from Christchurch, New Zealand Overview MIDI Expression devices are class compliant USB MIDI pedal interfaces.
 Pedal sensing technology built into each device automatically loads custom presets when various types of pedals are plugged in, allowing them to support a whole range of pedals with zero fuss.
 This functionality is enhanced by a preset editor application that gives demanding users all the control they need and exposes powerful features like pedal calibration, adjustable expression curves, and advanced processing modes.
 Reasons to use MIDI Expression You need an input that can handle a wide range of different pedals.

 If any of the above apply to you, I recommend spending some time checking out some videos and having a look at the manual to see if MIDI Expression is right for you.
 Purchase.
 Analog Warrior.
 Ghztomash/MIDIElements: Wrapper library for easy MIDI programming on Teensy.
 Projects using the Teensy USB development board.
 USBrewMinder YouTube VideoYouTube Video #2 A bubble counter used to monitor fermentation progress making homemade wine.

 It could be used for making beer also.
 It minds my brew using a usb port.
 It continuously monitors alcohol percentage by counting carbon dioxide bubbles and then back-calculating the amount of alcohol produced.
 On the PC side, a VB.net application to interrogates Teensy at a specified frequency and reports back the number of bubbles counted and converts volume of carbon dioxide produced to mass of ethanol produced.
+Sandy Oates.
 Teensyduino - Add-on for Arduino IDE to use Teensy USB development board.
-Projects using the Teensy USB development board.
-PJRC: Electronic Projects with Components Available Worldwide.
-Teensy USB Development Board.
-The Teensy is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
+Teensyduino is a software add-on for the Arduino, to run sketches on the Teensy and Teensy++!

 All programming is done via the USB port.
 No special programmer is needed, only a standard "Mini-B" USB cable and a PC or Macintosh with a USB port.
 Update: Discussion / Support Forum.
 Store.
 This audio adaptor lets you easily add high quality 16 bit, 44.1 kHz sample rate (CD quality) audio to your projects with Teensy 3.0 or 3.1.